MAIF/otoroshi/manual/src/main/paradox/deploy/aws-beanstalk.md

 ### Configure your DNS to redirect all traffic on your domain to Otoroshi

-It's actually pretty simple, you just need to add a `CNAME` record to your DNS configuration, that redirects *\*.mysubdomain.foo.bar* to the DNS name of Otoroshi's load balancer.
+It's actually pretty simple, you just need to add a `CNAME` record to your DNS configuration, that redirects *\*.mysubdomain.oto.tools* to the DNS name of Otoroshi's load balancer.

 To find the DNS name of Otoroshi's load balancer go to [AWS Ec2](https://eu-west-3.console.aws.amazon.com/ec2/v2/home?region=eu-west-3#LoadBalancers:tag:elasticbeanstalk:environment-name=Otoroshi-env;sort=loadBalancerName)